cbrnr/python-intro-short/08-Lists/08-Lists.md

 [4, 2, 0, 2, 4]
 ```

-Remember that all of these list comprehensions can be written with a regular loop and the `append` method.
+Remember that all list comprehensions can be written with a regular loop and the `append` method.
 We can also include a condition in the list comprehension, which will include an element in the new list only if the condition is `True`.
-This is useful for filtering values as shown in the following example, where we filter out all values greater than or equal to zero:
+This is useful for filtering values as shown in the following example, where we filter all values greater than or equal to zero:

 ```python
 >>> [x for x in numbers if x >= 0]